MartinThoma/MartinThoma.github.io/_posts/2013-03-14-myth-the-internet-doesnt-forget.md

   <li>22 are gone for other reasons</li>
 </ul>

-{% caption align="aligncenter" width="300" caption="YouTube Video is not available in Germany because of GEMA" url="../images/2013/03/youtube-gema-300x134.png" alt="YouTube Video is not available in Germany because of GEMA" title="" height="134" class="size-medium wp-image-60991" %}
+{% caption align="aligncenter" width="300" caption="YouTube Video is not available in Germany because of GEMA" url="../images/2013/03/youtube-gema-300x134.png" alt="YouTube Video is not available in Germany because of GEMA"  height="134" class="size-medium wp-image-60991" %}

 <table>
   <thead>